Dementia, a research (lasting more than 25 years) reveals the 7 factors that prevent mental decline-breakinglatest.news-Breaking Latest News

 For each of the seven health factors, people were given scores of zero and one, leading to a possible total score of seven.
 The mean score was 4.3 at the start of the study and 4.2 ten years later.
 After adjusting for factors such as age and education, the researchers found that for every one-point increase in the score, a person’s risk of dementia is diminished by six percent.

-Richard Oakleyassociate director of research at the UK charity Alzheimer’s Societywho was not involved in the study, said: “Although aging is the biggest risk factor in developing dementia, this research has shown once again that there are things people can do to reduce their risk.”
+Richard Oakleyassociate director of research at the UK charity Alzheimer’s Society, who was not involved in the study, said: ‘Although aging is the biggest risk factor in the development of dementia, this research has shown once again that there are these are things people can do to reduce their risk.”

 “While several risk factors such asage and the genetics are beyond our control, this preliminary study supports existing evidence that lifestyle factors play a role in dementia risk.”